JuliaDiff/ChainRulesCore.jl/docs/src/FAQ.md

  - [Diff-Zoo Jupyter Notebook Book](https://github.com/MikeInnes/diff-zoo)  (by [Mike Innes](https://github.com/MikeInnes/diff-zoo), has implementations and explainations.

- - ["Evaluating Derivatives"](https://dl.acm.org/doi/book/10.5555/1455489) (by Griewant and Walter) is the best book at least for reverse-mode.
+ - ["Evaluating Derivatives"](https://dl.acm.org/doi/book/10.5555/1455489) (by Griewank and Walther) is the best book at least for reverse-mode.
 It also covers forward-mode though (by its own admission) not as well, it never mentioned dual numbers which is an unfortunate lack.